-When I first heard about the palantir decomposition interview, I expected another round of coding problems or a technical phone screen.
+When I first heard about the Palantir decomposition interview, I expected another round of coding problems or a technical phone screen.
 I quickly learned that this interview stands out.
-The palantir decomposition interview usually lasts about an hour and takes place onsite.
+The Palantir decomposition interview usually lasts about an hour and takes place onsite.
 Instead of just writing code, I had to solve a high-level, real-world problem.
 The focus was on breaking down the problem, thinking about the end user, and communicating my ideas clearly.

 Here’s a quick look at the structure: